marynasavchenko/configuration-service/README.md

 ## **Configuration service**

 Configuration service is a part of microservices application Online store.
-It manages a services configuration information.
+It manages services configuration information.

 ## **Building**